gabrysiak/wp-tgbsboiler/README.md

 # wp-tgbsboiler

-This is a Wordpress starter theme based on TwentyFourteen
+This is a Wordpress starter theme based on TwentyFourteen.

 ## Installation